-- Added Alliterative Appeal: He loves this.
-Any Sondheim musical will include lines like "I feel fizzy and funny and fine," "The realities remain remote," "The bong of the bell of the buoy in the bay," and the infamous "That's the puddle where the poodle did the piddle."
+- Added Alliterative Appeal: Any Sondheim musical will include this, with lines like "I feel fizzy and funny and fine," "The realities remain remote," "The bong of the bell of the buoy in the bay," and the infamous "That's the puddle where the poodle did the piddle."

 - All Musicals Are Adaptations: He's perhaps the only man ever to adapt a painting into a full-length musical.
-He's only done three completely original shows: Anyone Can Whistle, Company, and Follies.
+He's only done one completely original show: Anyone Can Whistle.

 - Counterpoint Duet: BIG fan of this, puts it in almost all his shows, and sometimes going one step further and making it into a trio, quartet, quintet, sextet, septet, or an ensemble number with as much as 8-part counterpoint!!